pawbies/Nyaaa/README.md

 ## Usage

-Just type melo and it shows you the commands
+Just type nyaaa and it shows you the commands